SAP-samples/codejam-cap-llm/exercises/09-create-connection-configuration/README.md

 As you can see the entities are stored in the database.
 With that you can use the CAP-LLM-Plugin to execute RAG responses using the vector embeddings bringing contextual information to the chat model.

+You have implemented your first AI focused CAP application OData service, directly exposing SAP generative AI capabilities to the outside world!
+Let's keep the momentum going and implement a service allowing you to retrieve a RAG response based on the context information provided within the SAP HANA Cloud vector engine.